 It was also recently discussed and performed in Madrid in a program entitled "Women in Music."

 Here is a positive review of the Madrid concert and her work:

-Babakhanian has begun a new Opera based upon the notion that Amelia Bassano was Shakepeare's "Dark Lady" featured in his Sonnets.
+Babakhanian's new work is based upon the notion that Amelia Bassano was Shakepeare's "Dark Lady" featured in his Sonnets.

 “I am fascinated by Amelia Bassano, a Venetian “Mullato” hidden Jew and a member of the Bassano Family (who were the musicians of The Elizabethan Court.)
 She was the first woman poet to be published in England and highly regarded.
 Orphaned at age seven, Bassano was taken in by Lord Willoughby’s sister, Lady Bertie and at 13 became Mistress of Lord Hunsdon, Queen Elizabeth’s half brother and the illegitimate son of Henry the 8th.
 Lord Hunsdon was patron of Lord Chamberlain’s Men, the acting group of the royal court of which Shakespeare was a member.
 She is widely considered to be Shakepeare’s Dark Lady portrayed in his famous Sonnet.

 Some think she may have written some of Shakespeare’s work.
 The Globe Theater recently commissioned a play “Emilia!” played entirely by women in which her character accuses Shakespeare of stealing her ideas.
 She was a fascinating figure in her own right.

 I look forward to immortalizing her life and work in my Opera!"

 Babakhanian was recently featured on WFDU singing and performing her original songs on Lynn Crystal's program "Carnival of Song."

 I will be featured on WNYC's NEW SOUNDS podcast as well as WQXR...stay tuned!